 In the hands of someone who understands CRV and already knows what is going on, the manual can be valuable in teaching others to remote view.
 We used it in the theory and lecture part of the CRV training of everyone who became a CRVer at the Ft.
 Meade unit (the one exception was Lyn Buchanan, whom we taught CRV before the manual became reality).
 I have used it exclusively in my commercial training activities (augmented, of course, by my own subsequent education in relevant academic topics and experience in training and operations), and I think most, if not all of my students would confirm the efficacy of this approach.
 It represents controlled remote viewing in its purest form available, and any departures from the principles it contains should be looked at long and hard before being accepted.
 There are already a number of alleged “product improvements” based upon the CRV manual that not only are decidedly not improvements, but if they aren’t just changing (as the saying goes) “happy-to-glad” or adding superfluous embellishments, may even detract outright from CRV’s principles and effective methodologies.
 In considering these “new versions” of CRV methodology, it is definitely a case of buyer beware.

 In the years since the existence of the manual became fully public, two claims have been made.
 One is by remote viewer Joe McMoneagle.
 He has said that Ingo Swann was not the author of the work.
 As you can see from the above account, this is true.
 But Joe has also said that sometime after he retired from the military, we who were still there made it up and that it didn’t match what Swann had taught.
 This is false.
-As you can see from this facsimile of a letter that Ingo sent us not long after Skip Atwater forwarded him a copy of the printed manual, Ingo endorsed the accuracy of the document.
+As you can see from this letter that Ingo sent us not long after Skip Atwater forwarded him a copy of the printed manual, Ingo endorsed the accuracy of the document.